-Some Suggestions for Swifter Turn Times
+5 Tips for Quicker Turn Times

-If you have any questions about your property or a job we're working on for you, you're always welcome to contact us
+You're always free to call us at if you have any questions about your property or an assignment we're working on for you.

 - Be sure to tell us about the unique characteristics of this property.